 We are publishing this book and thrusting it in the face of the opponents of the gospel, so that, confused as they are in their own foolish opinions, they might actually experience and feel with their own hands that what the gospel teaches is true.
 For the gospel teaches that the Christian religion is by far something other and more sublime than showy ceremonies, tonsures, hoods, pale countenances, fasts, feasts, canonical hours, and that entire show of the Roman church throughout the world.
 Indeed, in all these things the Turks are by far superior.
 Nevertheless, they continue to deny and ardently persecute Christ, no less than our papists deny and persecute him.
 May they finally then grasp this truth, namely, that the Christian religion is by far something other than good customs or good works.
 For this book shows that the Turks are far superior to our Christians in these things as well.

-In other words, if Christianity is a religion of works than, according to Luther, Muslims have a better religion.
+In other words, if Christianity is a religion of works then, according to Luther, Muslims have a better religion.
 Luther was deeply concerned that the lack of Christian doctrine in Europe would eventually lead to mass conversions to Islam.
 It appears as though Luther felt that Christianity was being threatened on two fronts, by the Pope in the West and by Islam in the East.
 These threats, however, do not appear to be equal in Luther’s mind.
 When comparing Muhammad and the Pope he says, “Muhammad appears before the world as a pure saint.”
 Although, he is also known to have referred to both the Pope and the Turks as the antichrist with the former representing his spirit and the latter representing his flesh.

 For Luther, the Turks were the rod of God’s anger towards the lukewarm Christianity propagated by Rome.
 He argued that fighting against the Turks would be the same as fighting against God’s judgment for their sins.
 Rather than fight with swords, Luther called for spiritual transformation through repentance and prayer.
 He even accuses the Pope of perpetuating the problem with the Turks by choosing to crusade against them when he should have been sending missionaries to reach them with the Gospel instead.
 However, there is little evidence that Luther made much effort to initiate Christian missions among the Turks either.
 In addition, Luther’s views concerning fighting against the Turks shifted to being a just war and eventually a Christian obligation once they reached Vienna.

-While Luther is by no means a model for reaching Muslims with the Gospel, it is curious that some Christians reference him as an example for Muslim-Christian relations in the 21st Century.
+While Luther is by no means a model for reaching Muslims with the Gospel, it is curious that some Christians reference him as an example of Muslim-Christian relations in the 21st Century.
 Luther’s writings on opposing forms of faiths including Catholics, Jews, and Muslims, are largely negative.
-Why then is Luther is being summoned on occasions for modern-day interfaith engagement with Muslims while his writings on Catholics and Jews are largely ignored.
+Why then is Luther being summoned on occasions for modern-day interfaith engagement with Muslims while his writings on Catholics and Jews are largely ignored?
 This is not to suggest that the latter should be invoked but rather to question why some Christians think Luther got it right when it comes to Islam but wrong when it comes to Catholics and Jews, especially when he categorized them together as all guilty of the same sin of idolatry.

 One might argue that Catholicism has reformed some of the practices that Luther found detestable and that the recent memory of the holocaust demands the condemnation of all forms of anti-Semitism whereas Islam is still a perceived threat to Christianity.
 One cannot deny that there are some Muslims who desire to reconstitute the Ottoman Empire.
 However, they are a small minority of the vast Muslim world.
 It is unfortunate that Luther did not have a more nuanced view of the Muslim world beyond the context of the Ottoman Empire.
 Viewing Islam through the lens of imperial expansion and conflict is hardly a complete picture of the diverse practices and beliefs held by Muslims.
 What is more unfortunate is that some Christians are still viewing Islam through this lens as a means to justify their approach to the entire Muslim world today.
 A more helpful approach may be to look at Luther as a “man of his times” rather than a model for today.